Todor Zhivkov: Economic

 In the mid-1950s, Soviet-style centralised planning produced economic indicators showing that Bulgarians were returning to their prewar lifestyle in some respects: real wages increased 75%, consumption of meat, fruit, and vegetables increased markedly, medical facilities and doctors became available to more of the population, and in 1957 collective farm workers benefited from the first agricultural pension and welfare system in Eastern Europe.

 In 1959, the Communist Party borrowed from the Chinese Great Leap Forward to symbolise a sudden burst of economic activity to be injected into the Third Five-Year Plan (1958–1962), whose original scope was quite conservative.
 According to the revised plan, industrial production would double and agricultural production would triple by 1962; a new agricultural collectivisation and consolidation drive would achieve great economies of scale in that branch; investment in light industry would double, and foreign trade would expand.
 Following the Chinese model, all of Bulgarian society was to be propagandised and mobilised to meet the planning goals.
 Two purposes of the grandiose revised plan were to keep Bulgaria in step with the Soviet bloc, all of whose members were embarking on plans for accelerated growth, and to quell internal party conflicts.
-Amalgamation of collective farms cut their number by 70 per cent, after which average farm acreage was second only to the Soviet Union among countries in Eastern Europe.
+The amalgamation of collective farms cut their number by 70 per cent, after which average farm acreage was second only to the Soviet Union among countries in Eastern Europe.
 Zhivkov, whose "theses" had defined the goals of the plan, purged Politburo members and party rivals Boris Taskov (in 1959) and Anton Yugov (in 1962), citing their criticism of his policy as economically obstructionist.
 Already by 1960, however, Zhivkov had been forced to redefine the impossible goals of his theses.
-Lack of skilled labour and materials made completion of projects at the prescribed pace impossible.
+The lack of skilled labour and materials made it impossible to complete projects at the prescribed pace.
 Harvests were disastrously poor in the early 1960s; peasant unrest forced the government to raise food prices; and the urban dissatisfaction that resulted from higher prices compounded a crisis that broke in the summer of 1962.
 Blame fell on Zhivkov's experiments with decentralised planning, which was totally abandoned by 1963.
 Despite this, by 1960 the value produced by heavy industry matched that of light industry, and food processing for export grew rapidly.
 Throughout the second phase, budget expenditures consisted primarily of reinvestment in sectors given initial priority.
-The completion of collectivisation in 1958 had shifted 678,000 peasants, about 20 per cent of the active labour force, into industrial jobs.
+The completion of collectivisation in 1958 had shifted 678,000 peasants, about 20 percent of the active labour force, into industrial jobs.